hbrooks/rockerbox/string_substring-brooks/README.md

 - Trie.
 I created a Trie data structure in `hunters_trie.py` and use it to do prefix lookup of each of the possible string combinations in the URL.
 It could be improved in a few ways, one of which is by using ASCII string integer values instead of their string values.

 All the matching functions take in a single URL as their argument.
 The time on average to match a URL would be lower if they took in an iterable of URLs, but I kept it this way because I imagine this app being some sort of "tagging" microservice that works on individual URLs at run time.

+I dont use any forms of parallel computing anywhere.
+This could seriously speed up things like the regex pattern evaluation.

 ### Running Code: